FRO has Moved

-A trailer course is being offered on April 28th (noon until 3:00 pm) by Dick Puurveen and Kenji Kenoshita out at Ellerslie Farms.
-Please pre-register online.
+A trailer course is being offered on May 5th (afternoon).
+Instructors: Dick Puurveen and Kenji Kenoshita: Location: Ellerslie Farms.
+To get more details and to register, go online.

 FRO has organized a Chainsaw Certification course on May 3, 4 and 5th at the Ellerslie Research Station.
 Please review the particulars and pre-register online.